fioletoven/b4n/README.md

 General planned features:

 - sorting and filtering the list of resources
-- changing the kube context from the UI
 - describe a resource
 - show resources YAML
 - edit resources YAML